 Interested in becoming a Master Naturalist?
 Learn more about our training.

 Master Naturalist training is a 40-hour series of sessions and field trips that presents a consistent, statewide perspective on Wisconsin’s natural resources, ecological processes, and conservation issues.
 Trainings are offered across the state through partners and host organizations, and although each takes on the unique flavor of the region, the following key topics remain consistent across trainings:

-To synthesize and implement their knowledge, participants will work in small groups to complete a small capstone project related to education/interpretation, stewardship, or citizen-science.
-The capstone is a fun, low-stakes opportunity to try out volunteer activities in a supportive environment.
-Examples of capstone projects include: developing and delivering a public presentation at a state park, collecting native seeds for an organization’s restoration efforts, or participating in a frog and toad survey.
+To synthesize and implement their knowledge, participants will work in small groups to complete a small training project related to education/interpretation, stewardship, or citizen-science.
+The training project is a fun, low-stakes opportunity to try out volunteer activities in a supportive environment.
+Examples of training projects include: developing and delivering a public presentation at a state park, collecting native seeds for an organization’s restoration efforts, or participating in a frog and toad survey.